 Get a PCR test

-People at higher risk of severe disease should contact their GP or if they cannot access a GP call the [email protected] team on 1800 973 363 to discuss testing options.
+People at higher risk of severe disease should contact their GP.
+If you can't access a GP, call the [email protected] team on 1800 973 363 to discuss testing options.

 Test early